 Chief Standing Oak ruled the tribe of Chippewa Indians, living near Kilmanagh between the Sebewaing river and Shebeon creek.
-According to the legend, this tribe and another Indian tribe, living near were mortal enemies.
+According to the legend, this tribe and another one of the Michigan tribes, presumingly the Fox, living near were mortal enemies.
 The latter tribe to have carved Indian signs, visible today, on rocks on the bank of the Cass River, near Holbrook, These Indians attacked Chief Standing Oak’s tribe and a fierce battle was fought on the banks of the Sebewaing River, which was then known as DuFill or Thread river.

 The battle lasted all day and was renewed the next morning.
 Chief Standing Oaks tribe drove the invaders back to the banks of the Shebeon creek, where they made a final stand.
 Practically all of them were killed at that point.